WillianFuks/BigQuery-Workshop-From-Zero-To-Half-Hero/Class02_Arrays_And_Structs/README.md

 ### Task 1

-For our previous data of customers in a website, add a new column called `time` specyfing the timestamp of when it ocurred (choose your own values, make sure to use timestamps) and another called `page_type` (can be either "home", "catalog" or "checkout").
+For our previous data of customers in a website:
+  - add a new column called `time` specyfing the timestamp of when it ocurred (choose your own values, make sure to use timestamps)
+  - add another called `page_type` (can be either "home", "catalog" or "checkout").

 Write your own query below: